cosmos/sdk-tutorials/academy/my-own-chain/create-message.md

 * You understand the concepts of [transactions](../main-concepts/transactions.md) and [messages](../main-concepts/messages.md)) and [Protobuf](../main-concepts/protobuf.md).
 * Have Go installed.
 * The checkers blockchain scaffold with the `StoredGame` and its helpers.
-Either because you followed the [previous steps](./stored-game.md) or because you checked out [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/full-game-object).
+You can get there by following the [previous steps](./stored-game.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/full-game-object).

 </HighlightBox>